 This is a part of my goodbye to an active role in the world of electronics, a world I have been a part of, as a PR person and a journalist, for nearly 40 years and, if you add on previous use of computers, including using teletypes on ARPANET, for nearly 50.
-In a few days, I will close down my commercial activities, and, although I will be looking at writing a book on an aspect of electronics history, I will no longer be an active player.
+In a few days, I will close down my commercial activities, and, although I will be looking at writing a book on an aspect of electronics history (inspired by the NaNoWriMo challenge my friend showed me recently), I will no longer be an active player.

 I am going to use this as an opportunity to have a ramble through some of the things I currently find interesting or irritating in the industry and some of things I will miss, and let off a little steam.